Help for Teens

 - Not all sexual assaults are violent attacks

-- Everyone has the right to decide what they want to consent to do sexually.
+- Everyone has the right to decide what they consent to do sexually

-- People of all genders can be victims of sexual abuse or perpetrators of sexual abuse
+- People of all genders can be victims or perpetrators of sexual abuse

-- Sexual abuse can occur in same-sex relationships.
+- Sexual abuse can occur in same-gender relationships

-- Sexual abuse can occur between two people who have been sexual with each other before, including people who are married or dating.
+- Sexual abuse can occur between two people who have been intimate with each other before, including people who are married or dating

 Financial abuse can include the following: